Happiest people in the world!?

 Discover the laid-back culture in Denmark

 Different aspects are involved when studies are carried out measuring the extent of happiness.
-The latest of which Denmark was once again ranked no. 1 in the 2012 report, published by Columbia University's Earth Institute and commissioned for the United Nations.
-This study takes a variety of factors into account, including people's health and access to healthcare, family relations and job security as well as social factors like political freedom and government corruption.
+The latest of which Denmark was once again ranked no. 1 in the 2013 report, published by the Sustainable Development Solutions Network (SDSN) and commissioned for the United Nations.
+The study takes a variety of factors into account, including people's health and access to healthcare, family relations and job security as well as social factors like political freedom and government corruption.

 In Denmark a normal work-week is 37 hours and Danish employees’ benefit from 5 weeks of holiday a year.
 This means that leisure time is a huge part of the Danish culture, which is optimised in a great number of ways, let it be social gatherings, sports, taking a course, or joining the local book or theatre club.
 Leaving work on time, bicycling home or jumping on effective public transport, picking up your children from and having a cosy family dinner is happiness for most families in Denmark.